Planck 2013 results. I. Overview of products and scientific results: Introduction

 Overall, the combination of scanning strategy and instrumental redundancy has allowed identification and removal of most systematic effects affecting CMB temperature measurements.
-This can be seen in the fact that additional surveys have led to significant improvements, at a rate greater than the square root of the integration time, in the signal-to-noise ratio achieved in the combined maps.
-Given that the two instruments have achieved their expected intrinsic sensitivity, and that most systematics have been brought below the noise (detector or cosmic variance) for intensity, it is a fact that temperature-based cosmology based on the \Planck\ data is already being limited by the foregrounds, fulfilling one of the main objectives of the mission.
+This can be seen in the fact that additional Surveys have led to significant improvements, at a rate greater than the square root of the integration time, in the signal-to-noise ratio (SNR) achieved in the combined maps.
+Given that the two instruments have achieved their expected intrinsic sensitivity, and that most systematics have been brought below the noise (detector or cosmic variance) for intensity, it is a fact that cosmological results derived from the \Planck\ temperature data are already being limited by the foregrounds, fulfilling one of the main objectives of the mission.